flgoyens/flgoyens.github.io/_pages/about.md

 # About me

 I am a Ph.D. student in the Applied Mathematics department at the University of Oxford.
 My supervisors are Coralia Cartis and Armin Eftekhari.
 My research is supported by the Alan Turing Institute.
+The Institute located in London is the UK's national institute for Data Science.

 # Research interests
 - Nonlinear matrix recovery